How and where to get help

 Access to resources and support in using them

-The best way to access online resources is through Library Discovery.
+The best way to access online resources is via Queen Mary Library Services' Library Discovery regardless of geographic location.

 Below are a few short videos to show you what to do: